wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/mods-avoid.md

 ### Freeside Open

 Suffers from the same engine limitations as Populated Casinos.
 Adds many new NPCs and pieces of unpolished restored content that cause many bugs and performance drops and lacks any sort of performance optimization.
-I recommend [Simple Open Freeside](https://www.nexusmods.com/newvegas/mods/73128) instead.
+I recommend [Simple Open Freeside](https://www.nexusmods.com/newvegas/mods/73128) instead; be aware it will require patching for TTW.

 ### Strip Open